Eterion/ES6css/docs/const.md

 ```

 Determines what key in maps is used as the default value in functions that make
-use of map constants.
-If you change this value, make sure all the relevant map
+use of certain map constants.
+If you change this value, make sure all the
-constants contain this key as well, otherwise compilation may not be successful
+relevant map constants contain this key as well, otherwise compilation may not
-(probably).
+be successful (probably).

 ## export-groups